Saint Maria Faustina Kowalska

 The Humble Instrument

 Though the Divine Mercy message is not new to the teachings of the Church, Sr. Faustina's Diary sparked a great movement, and a strong and significant focus on the mercy of Christ.
-Pope John Paul II canonized Sr. Faustina in 2000 making her the "first saint of the new millennium."
+Saint John Paul II canonized Sr. Faustina in 2000 making her the "first saint of the new millennium."
 Speaking of Sr. Faustina and the importance of the message contained in her Diary, the Pope call her "the great apostle of Divine Mercy in our time."

-You told us that your mission would continue after your death and that you would not forget us.
+you told us that your mission would continue after your death and that you would not forget us.
 Our Lord also granted you a great privilege, telling you to "distribute graces as you will, to who you will, and when you will."
 Relying on this, we ask your intercession for the graces we need, especially for the intentions just mentioned.
 Help us, above all, to trust in Jesus as you did and thus to glorify His mercy every moment of our lives.
+Amen.
 Amen

 On Sept.
 1, 2015, the Marian Fathers in Stockbridge launched a petition drive requesting the Holy See to name St. Faustina a Doctor of the Church.
 The Church bestows this ecclesiastical title on saints of extraordinary holiness, those whose theological writings have been declared exemplary and beneficial for the countless faithful worldwide in teaching the truth, beauty, and splendor of the faith.